OpenNebula/docs/source/management_and_operations/end-user_web_interfaces/fireedge_sunstone.rst

 Storage
 --------------------------------------------------------------------------------

+- **Datastores Tab**: Users can see all their ``FILE``, ``IMAGE``, and ``SYSTEM`` datastores.
+Also, the users can perform some managing actions, such as changing permissions, enabling and disabling, and more.
+From this tab, users can create a new Datastore of one of the types described before.
 - **Images Tab**: Users can see all their ``OS``, ``CDROM``, and ``DATABLOCK`` images.
 Also, the users can perform some managing actions, such as changing permissions, locking and unlocking, and more.
 From this tab, users can instantiate a new Image of one of the types described before.
 - **Files Tab**: Users can see all their ``KERNEL``, ``RAMDISK``, and ``CONTEXT`` images.
 Also, the users can perform some managing actions, such as changing permissions, enabling and disabling, and more.
 From this tab, users can instantiate a new Image of one of the types described before.
 - **Backups Tab**: Users can see all their ``BACKUP`` images.
 Also, the users can perform some managing actions, such as changing permissions and restoring.